Pisa to Sicily 2025

 Preparations and Getting to the Start

-The bike would go to Bike Adventures in a box to be taken to the start on their van, as on the previous trips but how would I get to Pisa where the target arrival time was the afternoon of Saturday 6th September?
-After due research I concluded that the most convenient flight option would be the afternoon EasyJet flight from Gatwick which, however, was only on weekdays and not Saturdays, so I booked the Friday flight.
-If everything goes to schedule then I would have time to explore Pisa.
+As on previous trips, the bike went to Bike Adventures in a box to be taken to the start on their van.
+The target arrival time in Pisa was the afternoon of Saturday 6th September and, after due research I concluded that the most convenient flight option would be the afternoon EasyJet flight from Gatwick which, however, was only on weekdays and not Saturdays, so I booked the Friday flight.
+Trains and plane ran to schedule and I reached Pisa late afternoon and checked in at the hotel.

 Day 1: Pisa to San Vincenzo